 HMRT 20301/HIST 29304 Human Rights: Contemporary Issues (S. Gzesh) This interdisciplinary course presents an overview of several major contemporary human-rights problems as a means to explore the use of human-rights norms and mechanisms.
 The course addresses the roles of states, intergovernmental bodies, national courts, and civil-society actors, including NGOs, victims and their families, and other non-state actors.
 Topics are likely to include universalism, enforceability of human-rights norms, the prohibition against torture, US exceptionalism, and the rights of women, racial minorities, and noncitizens.

-NEHC 20501/ HIST 25704 Islamic History and Society 1: The Rise of Islam and the Caliphate (F. Donner) This sequence surveys the main trends in the political history of the Islamic world, with some attention to economic, social, and intellectual history.
-This course covers the period ca. 600 to 1100, including the rise and spread of Islam, the Islamic empire under the Umayyad and Abbasid caliphs, and the emergence of regional Islamic states from Afghanistan and eastern Iran to North Africa and Spain.
-The sequence meets the general eduation requirement in civilization studies.
+NEHC 20501/HIST 25704 Islamic History and Society 1: The Rise of Islam and the Caliphate (O. Bashkin) This sequence surveys the main trends in the political history of the Islamic world, with some attention to economic, social, and intellectual history.
+This course covers the period circa 600 to 1100, including the rise and spread of Islam, the Islamic empire under the Umayyad and Abbasid caliphs, and the emergence of regional Islamic states from Afghanistan and eastern Iran to North Africa and Spain.
+This sequence meets the general eduation requirement in civilization studies.

-NEHC 20601/HIST 25610 Islamic Thought and Literature I: Origins of Islamic Civilization This sequence explores the thought and literature of the Islamic world from the coming of Islam in the seventh century CE through the development and spread of its civilization in the medieval period and into the modern world.
+NEHC 20601/HIST 25610 Islamic Thought and Literature I (T. Qutbuddin) This sequence explores the thought and literature of the Islamic world from the coming of Islam in the seventh century CE through the development and spread of its civilization in the medieval period and into the modern world.
 Including historical framework to establish chronology and geography, the course focuses on key aspects of Islamic intellectual history: scripture, law, theology, philosophy, literature, mysticism, political thought, historical writing, and archaeology.
 In addition to lectures and secondary background readings, students read and discuss samples of key primary texts, with a view to exploring Islamic civilization in the direct voices of the people who participated in creating it.
 This course covers the period from circa 600 to 950, concentrating on the career of the Prophet Muhammad, Qur‘an and Hadith, the Caliphate, the development of Islamic legal, theological, philosophical, and mystical discourses, sectarian movements, and Arabic literature.
 All readings are in English translation.
 No prior background in the subject is required.
+This course sequence meets the general education requirement in civilization studies.
+Taking these courses in sequence is recommended but not required.

 NEHC 20605/HIST 26005 Colloquium: Sources for the Study of Islamic History (J. Woods) This course is designed to acquaint the student with the basic problems and concepts as well as the sources and methodology for the study of premodern Islamic history.
 Sources will be read in English translation and the tools acquired will be applied to specific research projects to be submitted as term papers.